tikel1/HA-isometric-animated-picture-card/docs/tutorial.md

 * Use wide lense

-## 2. Animate it in Kling
+## 2. Add motion with an image-to-video model

-Use any image to video tools in order to animate the image.
+Feed the still into [Kling.ai](https://klingai.com/h5-app/invitation?code=7BLZEBP5VTT5) (or another tool).
 You can create animation sequences of the covers, fans, day/night, etc'.
 In this example, I used [Kling.ai](https://klingai.com/h5-app/invitation?code=7BLZEBP5VTT5) (referral link) with the following prompt.

 **Prompt:**
 > The serene minimalist bedroom with a herringbone floor and soft green walls transitions as the dark electric window blinds slowly slide down, the ceiling fan begins rotating smoothly, captured in isometric perspective with a stationary camera